 Experience level.
 Intermediate.
 Wall dive with moderate current.

-Santa Rosa is one of Cozumel's signature dives.
-It is a nice wall with quite a few nice swim throughs.
+Santa Rosa is one of Cozumel's signature Cozumel Dive Trips.
+It is a nice wall with quite a few nice swim through.
 It is not too far from San Miguel so it is easy for the dive boats to get to it.
 It does get a lot of diver traffic, so try to plan your dive accordingly.
-It makes a nice afternoon dive, when most of the divers have gone elsewhere.
+It makes a nice afternoon Cozumel Dive Trips, when most of the divers have gone elsewhere.

 You can go deep on this wall, well over 100', and check out some areas that don't get many divers.
 The wall is steep and rugged, you feel like you are flying along a cliff.
 Be sure to look up under the huge overhangs for the giant Dr. Seuss like sponges.

 There are not as many fish here as there used to be, which may be due to the high traffic.
 However, there are still a lot of things to be seen.
 Be on the lookout for Scrawled Filefish, Turtles, Groupers, giant Parrotfish, French and Queen Angelfish, and quite a few Toadfish.
 There is a good chance of spotting a giant Green Moray eel.
 Just need a Cozumel Reef Guide.
 Buy it!

 You can start Santa Rosa on the Cedral wall.
 It makes a nice dive with Nitrox, so you can see both walls in one dive.
 Also, the light is great in the late afternoon.
 Consider doing this, and then one of the shallow reefs as a night div